fadhilrp/legendary-goggles/readme.md

 ### Generative AI Usage
 - dockerfile troubleshooting
 - docker-compose generation
-- error handling
+- error handling generation
-- combination
+- combination of legacy files

 ### Dataset
 A big thank you to Antrixsh Gupta on kaggle for uploading [Prompt Engineering and Responses Datas](https://www.kaggle.com/datasets/antrixsh/prompt-engineering-and-responses-dataset).
 This dataset is used for simulating the responses to the messages that are inserted into the queues.